olhabiziura/payback/README.md

  pip isntall djangorestframework
 ```
-Then go to the folder with manage.py by typing "cd backend" to get into ""backend"" directory and then type "cd hci" to get into ""hci"" and then in command line and start server by typing
+Then go to the folder with manage.py by typing "cd backend" to get into **backend** directory and then type "cd hci" to get into **hci** and then in command line and start server by typing
 ```
 python3 manage.py runserver
 ```